Deckers Outdoor (NYSE:DECK) Hits New 12-Month High at $460.00

-DECK has been the topic of a number of research reports.
-Piper Sandler raised their target price on shares of Deckers Outdoor from $485.00 to $535.00 and gave the company an “overweight” rating in a research report on Tuesday, April 4th.
-Telsey Advisory Group restated an “outperform” rating and issued a $485.00 price target on shares of Deckers Outdoor in a report on Wednesday, February 15th.
+A number of analysts have recently weighed in on the stock.
+Robert W. Baird raised their price target on shares of Deckers Outdoor from $425.00 to $455.00 in a report on Tuesday, January 31st.
 Cowen raised their price target on shares of Deckers Outdoor from $476.00 to $480.00 and gave the company an “outperform” rating in a report on Friday, February 3rd.
-StockNews.com assumed coverage on shares of Deckers Outdoor in a report on Thursday, March 16th.
-They issued a “hold” rating on the stock.
-Finally, Robert W. Baird raised their price target on shares of Deckers Outdoor from $425.00 to $455.00 in a report on Tuesday, January 31st.
-Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the stock.
-According to MarketBeat, the company currently has a consensus rating of “Moderate Buy” and an average target price of $452.77.
+BTIG Research restated a “buy” rating and issued a $515.00 price target on shares of Deckers Outdoor in a report on Tuesday, February 7th.
+Piper Sandler raised their price target on shares of Deckers Outdoor from $485.00 to $535.00 and gave the company an “overweight” rating in a report on Tuesday, April 4th.
+Finally, Citigroup lifted their target price on shares of Deckers Outdoor from $440.00 to $515.00 and gave the stock a “buy” rating in a research note on Wednesday, January 25th.
+Three research analysts have rated the stock with a hold rating and ten have assigned a buy rating to the company.
+According to MarketBeat, Deckers Outdoor presently has a consensus rating of “Moderate Buy” and an average target price of $452.77.

 Insiders Place Their Bets

 In other Deckers Outdoor news, Director Lauri M. Shanahan sold 2,529 shares of the firm’s stock in a transaction that occurred on Tuesday, February 21st.
 The shares were sold at an average price of $406.56, for a total transaction of $1,028,190.24.
 Following the completion of the transaction, the director now directly owns 7,843 shares of the company’s stock, valued at approximately $3,188,650.08.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-In other Deckers Outdoor news, Director Lauri M. Shanahan sold 2,529 shares of the firm’s stock in a transaction that occurred on Tuesday, February 21st.
+In other news, Director Lauri M. Shanahan sold 2,529 shares of Deckers Outdoor stock in a transaction that occurred on Tuesday, February 21st.
 The shares were sold at an average price of $406.56, for a total transaction of $1,028,190.24.
 Following the completion of the transaction, the director now directly owns 7,843 shares of the company’s stock, valued at approximately $3,188,650.08.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, CEO David Powers sold 35,957 shares of the firm’s stock in a transaction that occurred on Tuesday, February 21st.
-The stock was sold at an average price of $400.87, for a total transaction of $14,414,082.59.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CEO David Powers sold 35,957 shares of Deckers Outdoor stock in a transaction that occurred on Tuesday, February 21st.
+The shares were sold at an average price of $400.87, for a total transaction of $14,414,082.59.
 Following the transaction, the chief executive officer now directly owns 92,252 shares of the company’s stock, valued at $36,981,059.24.
 The disclosure for this sale can be found here.
 0.80% of the stock is currently owned by insiders.

 Hedge Funds Weigh In On Deckers Outdoor